TAP Journalism Internship Program

 Aspiring writers and photojournalists can tap into our local and global connections, with dedicated in-country staff available to provide professional support.

-Our core partners for the international journalism program are CivilNet and the American University of Armenia.
+Our core partners for the international journalism program are CivilNet, AGBU, and the American University of Armenia.
 Other leading media organizations provide additional internship opportunities.

 CivilNet